Although

 background colouration is a rich brown (Cream-spot

-Ladybird is darker and a larger insect) ID can be
+Ladybird is darker and slightly larger) but ID can be

 second record was not to come until April 2010, when we